-16 May Respondent engagement for beginners: six simple ways to get the results you need
+16 May Respondent engagement: six simple ways to get the results you need

 The success of your research depends on a lot of factors - and the level of respondent engagement is definitely one of the most important.
 Your market research is only as strong as your weakest link - so not only do you need a consumer market research recruitment strategy that enables you to reach out to the best respondents, but you also need to make sure your respondents remain engaged and excited for the duration of your project in order to get the results you need.
 From building a rapport and keeping things interesting to asking for feedback, read on to discover our six top tips for excellent engagement…